mhbeals/mhwood.github.io/histories/bl.md

 text.
-Although this is a static collection, the BL has continued to expand its newspaper digitisation: over 30 million pages have been produced since 2010 through the BL’s relationship with Findmypast, augmented recently by the BL-funded ‘Heritage Made Digital’ programme.
+Although this is a static collection, the BL has continued to expand its newspaper digitisation: over 30 million pages have been produced since 2010 through the BL’s relationship with Findmypast, augmented recently by the BL-funded Heritage Made Digital programme.

 #### Selection